Angular vs React in 2026: Which Framework Should You Choose?

 Angular provides a comprehensive ecosystem with many built-in features such as routing, forms, and state management, reducing the need for external libraries.

 React has a vast and highly active ecosystem, offering a wide range of third-party tools and frameworks that allow teams to customize their stack based on specific project needs.
+This flexibility gives teams more freedom, but it also means React applications often depend on third-party libraries for routing, state management, and data fetching.

 Scalability